THartmanOfTheRedwoods/Java-Lab-002-F2023/README.md

 * Its data type
 * and example values you can assign them.

+Variable Name: good, emotionalDamage, trueOrFalse

+Its data type:

+good: integer data type

+emotionalDamage: float data type

+trueOrFalse: boolean data type

+Example values you can assign them:

+good: I assigned 1 since it is an integer data type

+emotionalDamage: I assigned 100.0f since it is a float data type

+trueOrFalse: true or false

 Next give TWO example variable names and TWO example variable assignments that are **WRONG** and explain why.
 * Hint: your IDE can help you discover wrong assignments or variable names!

+int hour: 7.5;  this is wrong because integers can only be whole numbers.

+double y = 2/8; a common mistake, the assignments are integers instead they should be 2.0 and 8.0, assign floating-point values to floating-point variables always.

 ### Part 3 - Bonus: Play around with Java String Format Specifiers.